DevOats/picoPaper/README.md

 # PicoPaper
 A framework to display images on a WaveShare e-paper display with a PC, using a Raspberry Pi Pico 2.
 This framework was written for my own need and use case.
 I published it hoping others will benefit from this as well.
 Please have a look at the MIT license below and know that there's no warranty of any kind.

-Happy coding!
+Happy coding:)
 Joost

 ## Requirements and support